Dockbit/docs/source/integrations/heroku.html.md

 The Heroku provider lets you use Heroku [Command Line Interface (CLI)](https://devcenter.heroku.com/articles/heroku-command-line) to deploy your pipeline.

+Over the years, Heroku transitioned their CLI from being Ruby-based to the next generation CLI based on top of Node and Go.
+Within Dockbit you can use both the [legacy Heroku Toolbelt](https://devcenter.heroku.com/articles/heroku-cli#legacy-ruby-cli) as well as the new CLI, available as 2 separate providers.

 Configuring the Heroku provider requires an API Token and App name, please refer to the [official documentation](https://devcenter.heroku.com/articles/authentication#retrieving-the-api-token) for instructions on how to get your API key.
 If the provided App does not exist, it will be created.

 Once you have the token and app the name, fill them in the Dockbit Stage configuration: